The Facts About Flatulence and Trapped Wind

 People may often joke about flatulence and wind.
 But passing wind is something we all do.
-According to the British Society of Gastroenterology, the average person passes wind through the rectum (commonly known as farting) 15 times a day.
-Even someone who breaks wind 40 times a day is considered normal.
+According to the charity Guts UK, the average person passes wind through the rectum (commonly known as farting) 15 times a day.
+Even someone who breaks wind 40 times a day is considered normal (i).

 Here are some facts about flatulence and wind that you should know: